davidvoye/lite-responsive-template/Home.md

 * Provide responsive table styles, image solutions, and accessible content.
 * Provide various page examples for users, such as: contact page, FAQ, staff listing, user "bio" page.
 * H1's will be the specific page's title, rather than the site's name which will reside in the <title> element and banner.
 * Provide users with a "quick guide" and more indepth articles about using the template.
-The quick guide on the future IT/WebTech site would remind users of the following types of tasks: Replace "sharename"; update contact information; edit <titles>; don't use inline styles, etc; use custom.css; do not use your site as a "portal"; etc.
+The quick guide on the future IT/WebTech site would remind users of the following types of tasks: Replace "sharename"; update contact information; edit <titles>; don't use inline styles, etc; use custom.css; don't try to be a link directory or portal (was previously more helpful before search engines became popular/widespread); etc.

 ### To-Do

 * Convert em font-size units to rem when there is required amount of [browser support](http://caniuse.com/rem)

-## Wiki features
+### Wiki features

 This wiki uses the [Markdown](http://daringfireball.net/projects/markdown/) syntax.